Xexxa/serenityos-wiki/fonts.md

 ## Emojis
 - Emojis are located in `Base/res/emoji/` (repo) and `/res/emoji` (running SerenityOS)

-- New emoji should be added to [emoji.txt](https://github.com/SerenityOS/serenity/blob/master/Base/home/anon/Documents/emoji.txt)
+- ~~New emoji should be added to [emoji.txt](https://github.com/SerenityOS/serenity/blob/master/Base/home/anon/Documents/emoji.txt)~~.
+New emojis are no longer required to be added to emoji.txt.
+This is automatically handled by a script during CI run.

 - Emoji has the filename `U+{hex code}.png`, eg. `U+1F332.png`